be-lb/solar-sim/README.md

 $ node lib/example.js
 ```

-Tests are written in `/test`.
+Units tests are written in `/test`.
 Run them using:

 ```
 $ ./node_modules/mocha/bin/mocha
 ```

+There are also other scripts for testing the simulator:

+* `/test/live-testing.js` to test the whole simulator with a full input configuration
+* `/test/xls-maquette.js` to mimic the original xls maquette of the simulator with the same parameters as in the xls file `503_Simulateur_Maquette_20180508.xls`.

 ## Usage